DANYSR8/ENEE_3141_DigiComm/Lab 4 Emona_FSK_ASK_Application/Lab 4 Emona.md

 #### Lab Equiment FSK Modulation Results

-We can observe the modulated signal, represented by the blue waveform, and the corresponding digital signal that controls the overall appearance of the modulated signal, depicted in yellow.
+We can observe the modulated signal, represented by the blue waveform, and the corresponding digital signal that controls the overall appearance of the modulated signal, depicted in orange.
 Additionally, we notice that the frequency spectrum displays two peaks at both of the blue signal's frequencies used to modulate the digital signal.

 ![FSK generation](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/f1835708-63bd-4219-ada7-235088aeae31)